CMSgov/beneficiary-fhir-data/rfcs/0000-rda-claims--jsonb.md

 }
 ````

-Although the underlying column type is JSON, the `claim` field in the entity is the root POJO for a claim.
+Although the underlying column type is JSONB, the `claim` field in the entity is the root POJO for a claim.
 JPA supports automatic conversion between any database type and a Java type through the `@Convert` annotation.
 This annotation tells JPA what class to use to perform the conversion.

 The implementation of this converter uses Jackson to convert between an object and JSON.
-The code to call Jackson is completely generic so the same base class supports any type of POJO.
+The code to call Jackson is generic so a single base class supports any type of POJO.
-A concrete subclass is defined for each POJO type and simply calls the base class constructor with the `Class<T>` of the POJO.
+A concrete subclass is defined for each POJO type and simply calls the base class constructor to set the correct `Class<T>` for the POJO.

 ````java
 public class AbstractJsonConverter<T> implements AttributeConverter<T, String> {